-After the NOFA is issued, the BDO will accept questions from potential applicants regarding the NOFA for 14 days and will publish answers within seven days of closing the question period.
+After the NOFA is published, the BDO will accept questions from potential applicants regarding the NOFA for an estimated 14 days and will publish answers within an estimated seven days after closing the question period.
 The BDO may begin to cure applicant qualifications during Task 2.